KingstumusPrime/--Crown.JS/README.md

 ```
 const game = new Game(canvas, ctx, i);
 ```
-* Now you need to call the games update methoud in a loop like like this:
+* Now you need to call the games update method in a loop like like this:
 ```
 function update(){
     game.update();